Human Climate Horizons data and insights platform

 Access platform: horizons.hdr.undp.org

-Human Climate Horizons is an open access and scalable digital public good – a window into possible futures – fed by an evolving stream of multidisciplinary frontier research.
-It is the result of joint work by the Human Development Report Office and the Climate Impact Lab, a team of economists, climate scientists and data engineers, that aspire to build the world’s most comprehensive body of research quantifying the impacts of climate change.
+HCH provides localized information on future impacts of climate change across several dimensions of human development and human security.
+It is open access and scalable digital public good – a window to possible futures – fed by an evolving stream of multidisciplinary frontier research.
+It is the result of joint work of the Climate Impact Lab and the UNDP’s Human Development Report Office.